rantsandruse/pytorch_lstm_05llm/README.md

 ✅ Training completed!
 Final accuracy: 92.1%
 ```

-#### Just out of curiousity
+#### Running IMDB dataset through OPENAI API
-Just out of curiousity, I also ran IMDB test set through OpenAI API.
+Out of curiousity, I also ran IMDB test set through OpenAI API.

 And here are the comparisons:
 - LSTM (from tutorial 4): Accuracy ~ 0.88
 - distillRoberta-base + LORA: Accuracy ~ 0.92
 - OPENAI GPT4o: ~ 0.91 for zeroshot; 0.93 for few shot.

-Arguably comparing Roberta vs OPENAI model is still a bit like david vs Goliath, as distillRoberta-base has ~82M parameters vs ~200B parameters for GPT4.
-It seems like this is a task that one could get away with much smaller models, even though the larger models still have a small edge.
+Arguably comparing Roberta vs OPENAI model is a bit of a David vs Goliath comparison.
+DistillRoberta-base has ~82M parameters vs ~200B parameters for GPT4.
+Yet for sentiment analysis, smaller model proves to perform well enough,  even though the larger models has a slight advantage.

 #### When to Use LoRA?